Need a Private Tutor?

 mathematically useless can reach a very respectable level once maths blockages have been shown the door, and can then follow a mathematical route like a scientific A-level, or veterinary school, for example.

-tricks to get back on the right footing with maths include: Always value and emphasise the areas of success; Highlight the student’s attempts to succeed; Never punish by pinning failure on a lack of work or studiousness; Listen to fears and worries; Make learning maths a game with puzzles, quizzes, fun questions and flash cards.
-And yes, it is possible to learn maths while having fun!
+tricks for those who teach math to help students get back on the right footing include: Always value and emphasise the areas of success; Highlight the student’s attempts to succeed during the lesson; Never punish by pinning failure on a lack of work or studiousness; Listen to fears and worries; Make learning maths a game with puzzles, quizzes, fun questions and flash cards.
+And yes, it is possible to learn maths while having fun !

 To the question “